arangodb/arangodb-spark-datasource/README.md

 ## Current limitations

-- on batch reading, bad records are not tolerated and will make the job fail
+- on corrupted records in batch reading, partial results are not supported.
+All fields other than the field configured by `columnNameOfCorruptRecord` are set to `null`
 - in read jobs using `stream=true` (default), possible AQL warnings are only logged at the end of each read task
 - for `content-type=vpack` deserialization casts don't work well, i.e. reading a document having a numeric field whereas the related read schema requires a string value for such field
+- when reading or writing, dates and timestamps fields interpreted to be of UTC time zone

 ## Demo